fossasia/visdom/README.md

 - `http_proxy_host`: host to proxy your incoming socket through (default: `None`)
 - `http_proxy_port`: port to proxy your incoming socket through (default: `None`)

-Other options are either currently unused (endpoint, ipv6) or used for internal functionality (send allows the visdom server to replicate events for the lua client).
+Other options are either currently unused (endpoint, ipv6) or used for internal functionality.

 ### Basics
 Visdom offers the following basic visualization functions: